 The overarching goal of this cooperation is to contribute to the mission of the GBE initiative to:

-With reference to the overarching goal of ARE-GBE cooperation mentioned above, the objective of this new initiative from ARE-GBE Cooperation titled ‘PWCET Series’ is to promote public discourse on the subject of the ‘clean energy transition’ with DRE in Sub-Saharan Africa, which is the focus topic of GBE.
+With reference to the overarching goal of ARE-GBE cooperation mentioned above, the Partners are starting a new series titled ‘Paving the way for Clean Energy Transition with Decentralised Renewable Energy (PWCET)’.
+The objective of this new Series is to promote public discourse on the subject of the ‘clean energy transition’ with DRE in Sub-Saharan Africa, which is the focus topic of GBE.

 Emphasis will be given to the aspect of community involvement to explore how citizens can initiate and drive DRE projects at a local level and can contribute to the overall goal of clean energy access and sustainable energy transition.